dannyy21/dannyy21/README.md

 ## 👋 About Me

-💻 Experienced Android Developer since 2022
+⚡ Mobile Developer with professional experience since 2022

-🕵 Committed to clean architecture and following standard guidelines with proper linting
+🏗️ Dedicated to implementing clean architecture principles and industry-standard coding guidelines

-🌱 Passionate about diving deep into technical computer knowledge and Mobile Development
+📚 Enthusiastic about exploring in-depth technical aspects of computing and Mobile Development

-🎯 Chose Mobile Development as my specialty out of genuine passion
+💡 Found my true calling in Mobile Development through genuine enthusiasm

-🔍 Currently advancing my expertise in Dart and Kotlin
+🔧 Focusing on mastering advanced concepts in Dart and Kotlin

+🤝 Collaborating with teams to create impactful digital solutions

-👯 Actively collaborating on products that shape a better future 🎓 Bachelor's Degree in System Information from Universitas Sangga Buana Bandung
+🎓 Bachelor's Degree in System Information from Universitas Sangga Buana Bandung

-📫 Reach me at dannyptr21@gmail.com
+📧 Contact me at dannyptr21@gmail.com

 ## 🛠️ Technology Stack